 This was my husband’s first trip to Paris, so we planned on visiting a lot of the classic Parisian landmarks, such as the Louvre, Eiffel Tower, Catacombs, Versailles, etc. But we also wanted to budget a large percentage of our time to strolling around and just “being Parisien.”
 This is sometimes easier said than done, and we didn’t factor in some of the lost time we would have being tired or hungover the day after Nuite Blanche, or the night we couldn’t seem to fall asleep and didn’t leave the apartment until noon the next day.
 But, that’s bound to happen when you’re so excited to see everything that you wear yourself out a bit.
 By Monday night we sort of reconfigured our plan and eliminated some things on our schedule so we could spend more time simply relaxing.
 So, things like Versailles and Montmartre came off our list and were put onto our “next time” one.
 Because when you’re there, you really just want to do what the Parisiens do best, and that’s finding the “Joie de Vivre.”
 For us, that meant lots of eating, drinking, and strolling.

-Below is a sample itinerary that could be a great start for you if you’re planning a weeklong trip to Paris for your honeymoon.
+Below is a sample itinerary that could be a great start for you if you’re planning a weeklong trip for a Paris honeymoon.
 One thing to keep in mind is that you’ll want to focus your time on one or two arrondissements a day, rather than hopping all over the place.

 I spent a lot of time researching restaurants using websites such as Paris by Mouth, Chowhound, David Lebovitz’s blog, Haven in Paris, and books like Hungry for Paris by Alex Lobrano, Chocolate and Zucchini, and Mark Bittman’s Paris recommendations from the NYTimes.
 We ate three of the best meals of our lives on this trip thanks to these resources.
 Of course you’re going to have a dud here and there (we had two places we wish we didn’t eat at), but they just make the great places that much more enjoyable.
 One thing to note while you’re planning your trip, a lot of restaurants in Paris require reservations, and definitely for dinner (even if you just call a few hours before).
 With lunch you can get away with not having any, but if they ask if you have a reservation for lunch and you don’t, it doesn’t hurt to answer with a confident “Oui!”
 Worried about not being able to speak french?
 I highly recommend getting a conversational french CD before you go.
 I really like Pimsleur’s, and used it as a refresher course.
 If all else fails, just learn the basics.
 The one phrase we used the most was “Est-ce que vous parlez anglais?” (pronounced like essker voo pahrlay ahng-glay) and means “Do you speak English?”
 You can start every conversation like that, whether making reservations to french restaurants from the states, or in a restaurant or store or bar in Paris.
 Just be sure to start the sentence with “Bonjour” (hello) and “Merci” (thank you) at the end, followed by “au revoir” (goodbye).
 If you do that, you’ll find that Paris is a city with some of the world’s nicest people.